Pyrbu/ZNPCsPlus/README.md

 [dropping support for the plugin](https://media.discordapp.net/attachments/1093914615873806477/1098409384855474237/znpc.png) in the original project's [official discord server](https://discord.com/invite/RhNMH4T).

+### Dependencies
+- Java 17
+- Spigot 1.8 - 1.19.4
+- PlaceholderAPI (OPTIONAL)

+If you're using a minecraft version that rejects Java 17 use the `-DPaper.IgnoreJavaVersion=true` flag

 ## Why is it better?
 This fork makes several improvements over the original including:
 - More performance-conscious code